-Negative test results reported in our API and CSVs are calculated by subtracting Positive PCR tests (people) from Total PCR tests (people).
+Negative test results reported in our API and CSVs are calculated by subtracting Confirmed cases from Total PCR tests (people).

 As of November 2, 2020, Massachusetts’ Currently Hospitalized, Currently in ICU, and Currently on Ventilator figures include only confirmed cases.
 Previously these numbers included confirmed and probable hospitalizations.